samimhidia1/meeting-summary-generator/README.md

 ## Usage

+At the line 62 of the `main.py` script, replace the value of the `OPENAI_API_KEY` variable with your OpenAI API key.

 Run the `main.py` script with the following command-line arguments:

 - `video_path`: The path to the input video file (MP4 format)